YYDS5522/yolo/README.md

 - Pixel values are normalized
 - Full-epoch Mosaic augmentation is enabled during training (`close_mosaic=0`)
 - Other augmentation parameters follow the official YOLO default configuration (see "Training Configuration" section)

-### Directory Structure
-The dataset follows the standard YOLO structure:
-- The training/validation/test sets must each contain `images/` and `labels/` sub-folders
-- Paths and class information are configured via the `data/data.yaml` file

 ## Requirements